-The density of the mixture will be expressed as the percentage of maximum specific gravity, % MSG, obtained by dividing the average bulk specific gravity by the maximum specific gravity for the sublot, times 100.
+BSG = average bulk specific gravity MSG = maximum specific gravity

 Samples for the bulk specific gravity and maximum specific gravity will be dried in accordance with ITM 572.
 The Engineer will determine the bulk specific gravity of the cores in accordance with AASHTO T 166, Method A or AASHTO T 331, if required.
 The maximum specific gravity will be mass determined in water in accordance with AASHTO T 209.
 The target value for density of SMA mixtures of each sublot shall be 93.0%.